 This morning we’ll thrill to a speedboat transfer to Bazurato and/or Benguerra Island, passing over the turquoise shallows of Mozambique Channel swirled in shoals the color of Valspar Perfection.
 We’ll enjoy a full day in the astonishingly beautiful Bazurato Archipelago, including a guided cultural and nature tour in search of flamingos and Nile crocodiles, with opportunities to photograph the island culture.
 In late afternoon we’ll take a sunset dhow safari (two dhows) to return to Vilanculos.
 (There’ll also be time for an optional helicopter ride over the Mozambique Channel; extra charge.)
 Overnight in Vilanculos.

-We return to Maputo today.
+We fly back to Maputo this morning, with the afternoon at leisure.
 We’ll enjoy a farewell dinner, followed by a slideshow of everyone’s favorite images.
 Overnight in Maputo.

 Guests are transported to the Maputo airport to catch their flights home.